 In the coming months, the contract manufacturer reportedly conducted additional analysis of U.S. market and supply chain related opportunities regarding the needs for various LCD displays.

-Our stated Supply Chain Matters perspective in February was what changed appeared to be Apple’s, and increasingly other consumer electronics and broader-based manufacturers’ ongoing wake-ups to the realities to a definitive slowing of economic growth across China and to the implications of increased tariffs and trade tensions involving foreign-based manufacturers with product origins in the country.
+Our stated Supply Chain Matters perspective in February provided our view as to what changed appeared to be Apple’s, and increasingly other consumer electronics and broader-based manufacturers’ ongoing wake-ups to the realities to a definitive slowing of economic growth across China and to the implications of increased tariffs and trade tensions involving foreign-based manufacturers with product origins in the country.
 We further highlighted reports that Foxconn was moving rather quickly to establish a new iPhone manufacturing presence in India or Vietnam.

 Last month, Foxconn indicated that it would begin construction later this year of a Generation 6 production facility that would produce small screens for mobile phones, tablets, televisions and other devices.
 The original commitment was to build a Generation 10 facility that would have produced far larger screen devices.